 Personally, I prefer to use my blender over my food processor for jobs involving small batches of pretty much anything.
 In my opinion, a blender is a bit more effective or small quantities of ingredients that need pureeing or grinding.
 Those big blades in a food processor can miss a lot when it’s bowl is not full.

 Oat flour is also really healthy and I think everyone can feel good about that.
 Whole oats have been studied extensively and are attributed with health benefits that include lowering bad cholesterol, increasing the hormones that control appetite, lowering blood pressure.
 There are also a few health properties that are outlined on this page located on the Whole Grain Council’s website.
 Those amazing beneficial properties are present to some degree in oat flour too.

-Even if you don’t have issues with gluten, using oat flour to make some of your baked goods is well worth a try, in my opinion.
-There are a few recipes out there for baking with oat flour, but if you’re looking for suggestions I’ve a got a few posts using this tasty stuff coming up for Little Fish soon.
-Stay tuned my friends and have a lovely weekend! xoxo
+Even if you don’t have issues with gluten yourself, using oat flour to make some of your baked goods is well worth a try, in my opinion.
+There are a few good recipes out there for baking with oat flour, but if you’re looking for more suggestions, I’ve got a few more posts using this tasty stuff coming up for Little Fish very soon.